-These tools allow you executing the whole program (1), stopping the execution of the program (2), going one step forward (3), stepping over a statement (4), for example a for loop), or stepping out of a statement (5).
+These tools allow you executing the program or restarting after a breakpoint (1), stopping the execution of the program (2), stopping the debug session (3), restarting the debug session and the board (4), going one step forward (5), stepping over a statement (6), for example a for loop), or stepping out of a statement (7).

 The program execution will stop when encountering a breakpoint.
 The breakpoints are very useful if you want to execute your code up to a certain line.
-In this case, set a breakpoint where you want the program to stop simply by clicking on the light grey margin on the left of the code (6):
+In this case, set a breakpoint where you want the program to stop simply by clicking on the light grey margin on the left of the code (§):